thatharshal/easy-english/README.md

 If you’ve got ideas or want to help out, feel free to jump in!
 I’d love to hear your thoughts, whether it’s reporting bugs or suggesting new features.

 **License**
-This project is open-source and under the MIT License, so feel free to play around with it!
+This project is open-source, so feel free to play around with it!

 **Let’s Connect**